Judicial Bullying Guideline

 This guideline is intended to help:

-• Identify conduct that might amount to judicial bullying.
+- Identify conduct that might amount to judicial bullying.

-• Learn how to respond if you witness judicial bullying.
+- Learn how to respond if you witness judicial bullying.

-• Learn the possible consequences of judicial bullying.
+- Learn the possible consequences of judicial bullying.

 Message from the Chair of the Judicial Commission Board, the Chief Justice of Victoria

-The community expects that judicial officers treat all people with respect1, both in and out of the courtroom.
+The community expects that judicial officers1 treat all people with respect, both in and out of the courtroom.
 There is no excuse for judicial bullying.2 Judicial bullying poses a risk to the health and wellbeing of those experiencing it and can impact upon those observing the conduct.
 It also has the potential to diminish public confidence in the judiciary and legal system more broadly.
 It is conduct that breaches the standard of conduct expected of judicial officers and is unacceptable.3

 Judicial officers have a responsibility to ensure they create a safe and respectful workplace and model appropriate workplace behaviour.

-I am grateful for the support already provided by judicial officers to me and the other heads of jurisdiction as we attempt to address the issue of judicial bullying.
 This guideline is intended to assist all judicial officers to identify conduct that might amount to judicial bullying, how to respond where they witness judicial bullying, and the possible consequences for those that engage in such behaviour.

 1. Introduction